API endpoint caching

 When enabled, API caching temporarily stores responses in a cache.
 Subsequent requests sent to the same endpoint (if sent within a specified amount of time) retrieve stored data from the cache, without utilizing the recipe endpoint.
 This results in faster response times and less resource usage.

-# Caching Basics
+# Caching basics

 Here is a brief overview of API caching: